aksommerville/samsam/README.md

 Can I allow myself the liberty to change all the off-yellow pixels too? rishita certainly implies so.
 Keeping them in the original colors, I just can't, it's so fucking ugly.

+2025-07-22T07:05
+A plan is taking shape.
+I've got the graphics colored, and they don't look so bad now.
+Make a trivial platformer.
+Pick up coins in the wild, trade them to the peddlar for things, and give those to the flying cheeseburger.
+Once three things are given to the cheeseburger you win.
+Um.
+It's not going to be all that engaging of a game.